Leave the gift of a lifetime and let your legacy live on through doing something remarkable for UK families.

 Gwyneth and Arthur Harrison married in 1947 when Arthur returned from serving in the army in India during the Second World War.

-Arthur resumed his career as a Civil Servant and was awarded the Imperial Service Order in his 50s in recognition of his outstanding contribution to public service.
-Sadly, Gwyneth and Arthur were unable to have children of their own but Gwyneth was a remarkable teacher working for many tears as Deputy Head in the same primary school.
+Arthur resumed his career as a Civil Servant and was awarded the Imperial Service Order in recognition of his outstanding contribution to public service.
+Sadly, Gwyneth and Arthur were unable to have children of their own but Gwyneth was a remarkable teacher working for many years as Deputy Head.

 Gwyneth was delighted to learn that her first donation had been used to purchase equipment for premature babies.
 It inspired her to continue to make annual donations until her death in 2011 at the age of 91.
 Following her death, Alder Hey Children's Charity was very touched to receive a substantial gift from Gwyneth's estate.